-The area of land located, along the River Deben valley (and identified on Figure 24) known locally as The Water Meadows is identified as specifically contributing to the landscape setting of the settlement.
+The area of land located along the River Deben valley(and identified on Figure 24) known locally as The Water Meadows is identified as specifically contributing to the landscape setting of the settlement.

-Development will not be supported in this area where it would have a significant adverse impact on the qualities of the landscape that make it special.
-Proposals should protect and conserve landscape quality, taking into account the natural environment and the historic dimension of the landscape as a whole.
-Where development is considered acceptable landscape improvements should be included as an integral part of the development proposal.
+Development proposals should protect and conserve the landscape quality of the River Deben valley, taking into account the natural environment and the historic dimension of the landscape as a whole.
+Where development is otherwise acceptable, landscape improvements should be included as an integral part of the development proposal, wherever practicable.